kemojal/OpitalApp/README.md

 # Opital is an e-health app

 Most Gambians do not know their blood type talkless of their medical history, which hinders doctors' diagnoses.
-What if we can have a database system where every doctor in the Gambia, can have access to his or patients medical records thereby helping our doctors understand their patients.
-Most Gambians travel miles to reach hospitals afterward have wait in a long queue before accessing a doctor.
+Additionally, most of us travel miles to reach hospitals afterward have wait in a long queue before accessing a doctor.
-Additionally, it is very difficult to alert citizens when they come in contact with a COVID-19 infected person.
+It is very difficult to alert citizens when they come in contact with a COVID-19 infected person.
 Which makes it essential to have a platform which can quickly inform and educate the Gambian citizens about pandemics when the need arises.